A Collection of High Seas Stories from Comics' Most Daring Sailor!

 “The Best of Don Winslow of the Navy is an oversize hardcover presenting full-length examples of the comic strip of the 1930s and ‘40s.
 In it’s day, Don Winslow was immensely popular.
 Today, it’s historical, relevant, and absolutely worth a look.
 The reproductions in this book are beautiful....
 From layout to design, The Best of Don Winslow of the Navy is well done….
 This book is a fitting testament to a comic strip almost forgotten today, enjoying unsurpassed popularity in it’s time.”

-A Reviewer on New York Journal of Books wrote:
+New York Journal of Books wrote:

 “The Best of Don Winslow of the Navy is an interesting slice of popular culture, emblematic of who represented the ideal American fighting man on paper at a time when millions of his very real flesh-and-blood compatriots were called upon to endure less-exotic and more dangerous adventures during a conflict that changed the course of history.”